top of page

 3 tablespoons dill, minced, mostly to mix into the rice and some to garnish

-Drain the chickpeas and add to a small pot with the garlic, bay leaf, salt, and water.
+Drain the chickpeas and add them to a small pot with the garlic, bay leaf, salt, and water.
 Bring to a boil and scoop off any scum.
 Simmer for 25-35 minutes till the chickpeas are just cooked through but still retain a firm bite.
-Drain, discard the bay leaf and set the chickpeas aside for later.
+Drain, discard the bay leaf, and set the chickpeas aside for later use.

-Add the oil to a deep large frying pan or wok.
-Add the scallions, garlic and green chillies and fry for 3-4 minutes till the scallions are soft.
+Add the oil to a deep, large frying pan or wok.
+Add the scallions, garlic, and green chillies and fry for 3-4 minutes, until the scallions are soft.
 Add the cumin and give a quick turn.
-Add the tomatoes, salt and pepper and cook on low heat till the tomatoes are broken down and you have a sauce, about 10 minutes.
+Add the tomatoes, salt, and pepper, and cook on low heat until the tomatoes are broken down and you have a sauce, about 10 minutes.

 Add the rice to a rice cooker or a pot.
 Add the onions, paprika, and water/stock until the top of the first digit on your index finger.
-Mix well and cook until the rice is done.
-Fluff with the juice, zest of lime/lemons, and dill.
+Mix well and cook until the rice is done—fluff with the juice, zest of lime or lemons, and dill.

 To serve, add the rice to the centre of a platter.
 Surround with the spinach-chickpea mix.
 Garnish with the dill.
 Serve hot.